Required Courses and Student Outcome Tracking

 Federal Direct Unsubsidized Loan is a low-interest loan for eligible students to help cover the cost of higher education.
 Students are not required to demonstrate financial need to receive a Federal Direct Unsubsidized Loan.
 Students can pay the interest while in school and during grace periods and deferment or forbearance periods, or students can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
 Students that choose not to pay the interest as it accrues will have an increased total amount to repay because interest will be charged on a higher principal amount.

 If you are a first time Federal Direct Loan borrower you must sign a Master Promissory Note.
 The electronic Master Promissory Note (e-MPN) is the agreement to pay back any Direct Loans.
 The e-MPN is available on-line.

 On-line Entrance Counseling is required for first-time Direct Loans borrowers.
 Entrance Counseling will educate students on the rights and responsibilities associated with receiving funds that must be repaid.
 To satisfy your on-line Entrance Counseling requirements, students must complete the tutorial and pass a quiz.
 Failure to comply with this requirement will prevent the disbursement of the student's loan proceeds.

-The U.S. Department of Education issued FAFSA ID (replaces the Federal Student Aid PIN) is required to complete Entrance Counseling and the e-MPN.
+The U.S. Department of Education issued FSA ID is required to complete Entrance Counseling and the e-MPN.